AitanG/numpy-string-indexed/README.md

 ## Matrix operations

-Friendly matrix objects can be operated on just like NumPy ndarrays with minimal overhead.
-The package contains separate implementations of most of the relevant NumPy ndarray operations, taking advantage of labels.
+Friendly matrix objects can be operated on just like NumPy `ndarray`s with minimal overhead.
+The package contains separate implementations of most of the relevant NumPy `ndarray` operations, taking advantage of labels.
 For example:

 ```python
 side_by_side = fm.concatenate((image1, image2), axis='left_to_right')